I put a little party together this past weekend for Grace's third birthday.

 This was the fun part!
 I kept the kiddos busy, and when they weren't doing an activity with me, they were playing on the playground you can see in the photos above.

 This was awesome for both the boys and the girls.
 Joe and I pre-cut foam crowns and had them out for the kids to decorate.
-I’m going to devote a whole post to this later in the week, so you can see the whole process in detail.
+Here are detailed instructions for making foam crowns.

 Hunt for Gold Coins